legacyapp/mux-signed-url/POSTINSTALL.md

 You can test out this extension right away!

 Visit the following URL:
-${function:greetTheWorld.url}
+${function:muxSignedUrl.url}

 # Using the extension

-When triggered by an HTTP request, this extension responds with the following specified greeting: "${param:GREETING} World from ${param:EXT_INSTANCE_ID}".
+When triggered by an HTTP request, this extension responds with the signed URL needed for use with Mux uploads.

+To learn more about Mux Upload SDK for iOS, visit the [iOS documentation](https://docs.mux.com/guides/video/upload-video-directly-from-ios-or-ipados).
+To learn more about Mux Upload SDK for Android, visit the [Android documentation](https://docs.mux.com/guides/video/upload-video-directly-from-android).
-To learn more about HTTP functions, visit the [functions documentation](https://firebase.google.com/docs/functions/http-events).
+To learn more about Mux Upload SDK for Web, visit the [Web documentation](https://docs.mux.com/guides/video/mux-uploader).

 <!-- We recommend keeping the following section to explain how to monitor extensions with Firebase -->
 # Monitoring